TheTurkeyDev/blog/content/posts/scoreboard-hack/index.md

 ```
 {{< /details >}}

 Additionally the Id's where the length of each packet varied slightly between them seemed to have a corresponding small 2, 3, or 4 bytes tiny packet following it (In the list ordered by receive time) that when appended to it made all the packets for that Id the same length.
-Obviously splitting on the `f6` byte alone is very imperfect and it any packet containing `f6` in its data will cause it to be chopped in half.
+Obviously splitting on the `f6` byte alone is very imperfect and in any packet containing `f6` in its data will cause it to be chopped in half.
 Furthermore, now that all the packets were sorted, their length often grew bigger by 1 byte, when the Id changed by 1.

 It's the packet length!!!
 I couldn't believe that I hadn't realized this sooner.
 This makes parsing in packets infinitely easier!
 [I was now able to parse in full packets to start analyzing them](https://github.com/TheTurkeyDev/Varsity-Scoreboard-Packet-Parser/blob/572c86570c2aa5089511aad664bea9ede78487c2/main.py).